lcraemer/fMRI_preprocessing/README.md

 * runPreprocessing: This runs the specified preprocessing pipeline
 * prepobj: Preprocessing class definition file

+The code also contains a file for running a simple GLM + contrasts:

+* runGLM: This script runs the GLM for either the localizer task or the main experimental task and computes contrasts

 Add the corresponding folder to the Matlab path.
 In the runPreprocessing script, add the SPM path and indicate where the BIDS data directory is located.

 ## Please Note